 And of course, the whole purpose of wine is to “wash down food”.
 So what better excuse than to enjoy the wonderful Sicilian gastronomy?
-We choose a variety of menus to accompany our wines, and, during the day, we will also go out of our way to taste some of the local specialities.
+On our Sicilian gastronomy tours we have carefully selected a variety of menus to accompany our wines, and, during the day, we will also go out of our way to taste some of our favourite local specialities.

 Arrival in Palermo and onward to Marsala